Kong/kong/UPGRADE.md

 evict that particular value from their cache, and fetch the fresh value from the datastore on the next request.

-When a parent entity is receiving a CRUD operation (e.g. the Consumer owning this API key, as per our schema's `consumer_id` attribute), Kong performs the cache invalidation mechanism for both the parent and the child entity.
+When a parent entity is receiving a CRUD operation (e.g. the kongsumer owning this API key, as per our schema's `kongsumer_id` attribute), Kong performs the cache invalidation mechanism for both the parent and the child entity.

 Thanks to this new property, the `hooks.lua` module is not required anymore and